<<

 3.2 - How can I encrypt my TCP stream with SSL/TLS?

 Windows CE has a different SSL mechanism.
 There is an article in MSDN that describes how to use the functionality.
-The article also goes into the WinInet method.

 There are three methods, which each have advantages and disadvantages: